LaboratoireMecaniqueLille/crappy/docs/source/features.rst

 - :ref:`DAQmx <crappy_docs/inouts:daqmx>`

-  Same as :ref:`NI DAQmx <crappy_docs/inouts:ni daqmx>`, except it relies on the :mod:`PyDAQmx` module.
+  Same as :ref:`NI DAQmx <crappy_docs/inouts:ni daqmx>`, except it relies on the ``PyDAQmx`` package.
 The differences between the two modules weren't further investigated.

   ..
 Important::
      This object has not been maintained or tested recently.
 Its current